anshvermadev/MailESign/README.md

 - 💾 **Local Persistence:** Signatures are securely stored right in your browser.
 No databases, no tracking.
 Come back anytime to edit.
 - 📱 **Fluid & Responsive UI:** Featuring stunning dark-mode aesthetics, slick transitions via `motion`, and real-time toast notifications.
 - 📧 **Cross-Client Compatibility:** Guaranteed to render perfectly on **Gmail, Outlook, Apple Mail, and Thunderbird**.

+## 🚀 Getting Started

+Follow these steps to set up the project locally on your machine.

+### Prerequisites

+- Node.js (v18.0.0 or higher recommended)
+- npm or yarn